pdf-raku/PDF-Content-raku/docs/PDF/Content/PageTree.md

 This class includes the methods:

-  * `page-fragment` - create a detached page `pages-fragment` - create a detached page sub-tree
+  * `page-fragment` - create a detached page

+  * `pages-fragment` - create a detached page sub-tree

+  * `global-resources-scope - get or set shared resources across pages

 These stand-alone fragments aim to be thread-safe to support parallel construction of pages.
 The final PDF assembly needs to be synchronous.